queukat/spark_oracle_hive_streaming/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

 # Publishing to Maven
-Если необходимо разместить библиотеку в Maven Central, в репозитории есть workflow `.github/workflows/publish.yml`. При создании релиза он запускает `sbt +publishSigned` и отправляет артефакт в Sonatype.
+To publish your library to Maven Central, the repository includes a workflow file located at .github/workflows/publish.yml.
+This workflow is triggered upon creating a new GitHub release and executes the sbt +publishSigned command to sign and deploy artifacts to Sonatype.

-Перед использованием workflow в настройках репозитория нужно добавить секреты:
+Before utilizing this workflow, ensure the following secrets are added to your repository settings:
-- `SONATYPE_USERNAME` и `SONATYPE_PASSWORD` – логин и пароль от Sonatype;
+- `SONATYPE_USERNAME` и `SONATYPE_PASSWORD` – Your Sonatype credentials;
-- `GPG_PRIVATE_KEY` и `GPG_PASSPHRASE` – ключ и пароль для подписи артефактов.
+- `GPG_PRIVATE_KEY` и `GPG_PASSPHRASE` – Your GPG private key and its passphrase for artifact signing.

-После добавления секретов достаточно создать релиз на GitHub, и публикация произойдёт автоматически. Локально вы можете выполнить ту же команду `sbt +publishSigned`.
+Once the secrets are configured, simply create a new release on GitHub.
+The workflow will automatically handle the publishing process.
+Alternatively, you can execute the same publishing command locally using: `sbt +publishSigned`.